-NURS 5171 Nurse-Midwifery V: Neonatal Care (1:1:0,0) Prerequisite NURS 6321.
-This examines the midwifery management of newborn care from birth through the first month of life, ensuring the stabilization and ongoing transition of the neonate, according to standards of care.
-Continued surveillance and a plan of care with the appropriate use of resources is stressed.
-Topics include the influences of perinatal history, newborn transition, the physical exam, nutrition, development, complications, discharge processes, and health maintenance visits.
-Population health and national quality guidelines are interwoven.
-Simulated clinical skills are practiced on campus.
+NURS 5171 Nurse-Midwifery V: Neonatal Care (1:1:0,0) Prerequisites: NURS 5308 and NRP certification.
+This course examines the midwifery management of newborn care from birth through the first month of life, ensuring the stabilization and ongoing transition of the neonate, according to standards of care.
+Stabilization is followed by continued surveillance and development of a plan of care with the appropriate use of resources.
+Topics include the influences of perinatal history, newborn transition, the physical exam, nutrition, developmental care, discharge process, and health maintenance visits.
+Integrated within these topics are common screening diagnostics, pharmacotherapeutics, deviations from normal, and complications.
+Population health and national quality guidelines are interwoven throughout the course.
+Select clinical skills are practiced through simulated experiences.

-NURS 5200 Essentials of Pediatric Acute Care (2:2:0,0) This course introduces theoretical and research-based knowledge of assessment, diagnosis, and treatment of pediatric patients with acute and chronic health problems.
+NURS 5200 Essentials of Pediatric Acute Care (2:2:0,0) (Prerequisite: NURS 5309) This course introduces theoretical and research-based knowledge of assessment, diagnosis, and treatment of pediatric patients with acute and chronic health problems.
 Emphasis is on the Pediatric Acute Care Nurse Practitioner (PNP-AC) role and scope of practice caring for acutely, chronically, and complexly ill patients across the pediatric continuum.
-Students develop entry level competency in procedural skill and paradigms of discovery specific to pediatric acute care practice management of the chronic/acutely ill child while acquiring health promotions and disease prevention knowledge
+Students develop entry level competency in procedural skill and paradigms of discovery specific to pediatric acute care practice management of the chronically/acutely ill child while acquiring health promotions and disease prevention knowledge.